qgis/QGIS-Documentation/docs/user_manual/print_composer/composer_items/composer_map.rst

 Instead of using the current map canvas, you can also lock the layers of the map item to those of an existing map theme: select a map theme from the
-|showMapTheme| :sup:`Set layer list from a map theme` drop-down button, and the
+|showPresets| :sup:`Set layer list from a map theme` drop-down button, and the
 |checkbox| :guilabel:`Lock layers` is activated.
 The set of visible layers in
 the map theme is from now on used for the map item until you select another map theme or uncheck the |checkbox| :guilabel:`Lock layers` option.
 You then may